 Having spent a couple months in the Lake Tahoe area, I can attest to the community spirit of this little piece of paradise.
-Whether you are skiing near the north shore or south shore of this beautiful mountain lake area, there’s an experienced, friendly retailer ready to help you get into the best ski gear for you and your family.
+Whether you need to rent skis in north or south Lake Tahoe, there’s an experienced, friendly retailer ready to help you get into the best ski gear for you and your family.

-North Tahoe: Tahoe Dave’s Skis and Boards
+Where to Rent Skis in North Lake Tahoe: Tahoe Dave’s Skis and Boards

 Other shops cram so much stuff into a small space that you can’t find anything, but Tahoe Dave’s had an intuitive layout and flow that streamlined the rental process – even with kids it was easy!

 I love that my Salomon Topaz skis allow me to get just a bit more speed than I’m used to and still feel in control.
 I don’t like to go too fast, but when I do occasionally get my courage up, having the right skis gives me more confidence to let it fly.
 The professionals at Tahoe Dave’s knew the right questions to ask.

 I questioned myself last week when I missed a turn at Squaw Valley and had no choice but to ski what I’d thought was far beyond my ability.
 I also questioned my husband – loudly – but it never occurred to me to question whether I was on the right skis or if I’d pop out of my bindings for no reason.

 And when it comes to success stories, there’s nothing I appreciate more than the good, old-fashioned, entrepreneurial type.
 Dave Wilderotter opened his first ski shop in Tahoe City in 1977 with 15 pairs of skis.
 He set up a makeshift bedroom above the ski shop to save money on rent and became known for his knowledge of equipment and commitment to personal service.

 What do I appreciate most about Tahoe Dave’s?
 After several weeks, everyone in the family wants to ski, the kids get their boots on and off without complaining and I haven’t had to call or stop in to swap out any of our equipment.
 The most welcome convenience is getting everything right the first time.

-Getting skis for my family was higher on the priority list than getting food, and the experts at South Tahoe Ski & Board Rentals on Ski Run Boulevard in South Lake Tahoe set us up quickly and efficiently with absolute knowledge of their product.
+Getting skis for my family was higher on the priority list than getting food, and the experts at The Ski Renter (formerly South Tahoe Ski & Board Rentals) on Ski Run Boulevard in South Lake Tahoe set us up quickly and efficiently with absolute knowledge of their product.